 There will be a small piece of tape placed over one eye while the other eye has a lid speculum that will keep your eyelids open.
 The speculum does not hurt and it is important that you do not fight against it.
 It is best to keep your brow and forehead relaxed in order to make this easier for both you and Dr. Holzman.

-During the procedure, Dr. Holzman will be asking you to look at a red light for fixation.
-At times, he will also block the red light with instruments.
+During the procedure, Dr. Holzman will be asking you to look at a green light for fixation.
+At times, he will also block the green light with instruments.
 It is best to keep looking straight up in the direction of the light, even if you don’t see it.

 The procedure is very fast and will frequently be done within a few minutes.
 A contact lens will be placed over the eye to help it heal during the first several days.